ESMValGroup/ESMValTool_Tutorial/_episodes/00-quickstart.md

 - "The purpose of the quickstart guide is to enable a user of ESMValTool to run ESMValTool as quickly as possible"
-- "Use the `module load` command to activate the ESMValTool environment, see the installation guide for more details, use `esmvaltool -- --help` to test the ESMValTool environment"
+- "Use the `module load` command to activate the ESMValTool environment (see the installation guide for more details) and use `esmvaltool -- --help` to test the ESMValTool environment"
 - "Use `esmvaltool config get_config_user` to create the ESMValTool user configuration file"